 However, it is still impressive to understand how innocent water infiltrations can pile up to create such a deep place.
 The upper part of the canyon is at around 4,000 feet elevation with walls that rise 120 feet above its streambed.

-More to visit after your Antelope Canyon Tour
+Other places to take pictures after your Antelope Canyon Tour

 As I said earlier, you can see the water action on sandstone at a bigger scale very close to Antelope Canyon.
 Simply head 10 miles West to the Horseshoe Bend.